Dev-Karim/Connect-Four/README.md

-Connect-4 — CMPS 241 Systems Programming Project
+🎮 Connect-4 — CMPS 241 Systems Programming Project

 📖 Overview

-Implementation of the classic Connect-4 game in C as part of CMPS 241 (Systems Programming).
+This repository contains our implementation of the classic Connect-4 game, developed as part of CMPS 241 (Systems Programming) at AUB.
-The project is delivered in four sprints, starting with a two-player console game and ending with progressively stronger bots, plus a final report and presentation.
+The project is written in C and designed to run in the terminal using a clean, console-based interface.

+Connect-4 is a two-player strategy game played on a 6×7 grid.
+Players alternate turns dropping their discs into columns, and the first to connect four discs in a row (horizontally, vertically, or diagonally) wins the game.
+If the grid fills completely without a winner, the game ends in a draw.

 ⸻

-🚀 Features (Sprint 1)
-	•	Console-based 6×7 board.
-	•	Two human players (A and B) take turns.
-	•	Board updates and re-renders after each move.
-	•	Invalid moves (full column, out of range, bad input) are rejected with a clear message.
-	•	Detects wins horizontally, vertically, and diagonally.
-	•	Declares winner or draw.
-	•	Sample playthrough screenshots provided in docs/.
+📊 Project Goals
+	•	Practice C programming in a structured, modular way.
+	•	Apply systems programming concepts: memory safety, debugging, and clean builds.
+	•	Maintain a professional GitHub repository with commits, documentation, and organized structure.
+	•	Provide a foundation for future extensions such as AI opponents, complexity analysis, and performance improvements.

 ⸻

-🛠️ Compilation & Run Instructions

-Build

-make clean
-make

-Run

-make run

-Clean

-make clean

-Optional targets
-	•	make debug → build with -O0 -g for debugging
-	•	make release → optimized build with -O2

-⸻

-📅 Sprint Deliverables
-	•	Sprint 1 (Oct 4): Two-player console game ✅
-	•	Sprint 2 (Oct 18): Easy bot (random valid moves)
-	•	Sprint 3 (Nov 1): Medium bot + complexity analysis
-	•	Sprint 4 (Nov 15): Hard bot + complexity analysis + final report + slides + demo
-⸻
-⸻

-👥 Team & Integrity
+👥 Authors

-Developed by KJE Core for CMPS 241 (Fall 2025/26).
+Developed collaboratively by our team for CMPS 241 — Systems Programming.
-All work follows AUB’s academic integrity policy — this repo is the result of our team’s understanding and development process.
+This work represents our learning and understanding of C, system tools, and structured project development.